 If you are like us, you know counting change can be annoying.
 This is why TD Banks decision to begin charging non-customers is kind of a bummer.
-The service, which was free-for-all, now charges those who don’t have an account a 6 percent fee.
+The service, which was free-for-all, started to come with a 6% fee for those who don’t have a TD account.

 One comment read: “I am a customer of TD and it never made sense to me that non-customers received the same convenience at no cost to them.
 If they want the service for free then they should bank with them.
 I am sure their bank doesn’t provide free coin counting.
 TD is a fantastic bank and not a non-profit and the bottom line is coin-counting machines and the processing of the coin is expensive!
 All you have to do is be a customer!”

-While this move to charge will no doubt upset the millions of non-customers who use the service every year, TD Bank feels is was the best decision for their current customers.
+While this move to charge have upset non-customers who use the service every year, TD Bank felt is was the best decision for their current customers.

 When asked why the change was made, a spokesperson for the bank indicated that a number of customers and employees were complaining that non-customers who use the machine were negatively impacting the service (Source: American Banker).

 TD removed the coin-counting machines from all branches in May 2016 because customers were complaining that they were being shortchanged.